Chamodya-ka/Edge_Device_Fabric_Defect_Detection/cuda_implementation/README.md

 - Sorting           - 27ms
 - Helper kernels    - ~50us

-Also the data transfer overheads are as follows
+Also the data transfer times in total are as follows, some of the data copy times are done parallelly to ccomputation hence overal effect on time is lower.

 - Data copy from host to device : 18ms
 - Data copy from device to host : 16ms